Gap Year at Sea: The Complete Guide

 1. Paid sabbatical.
 Common in the Netherlands, Scandinavia, parts of Germany.
 Often capped at three months.
 Ask.

 3. Resignation with a re-hire arrangement.
 Cleaner than it sounds.
-You leave cleanly, the company replaces you or doesn't, you come back to a conversation three months later.
-A notable share of NEPTUN's career-break trainees do exactly this and land better jobs afterwards.
+You leave, the company replaces you or doesn't, you come back to a conversation three months later.
+A notable share of NEPTUN's career-break trainees land better jobs afterwards.

 Common manager concerns and honest answers: